Enter your keyword(s) below and hit 'Enter'

 Through the energetic demeanor and glittering eyes of Samuel and his group members, it’s clear the rice farm has produced much more than food, it has created purpose.
 And with purpose, has come both hope and expectation for an even better future.

-“The happiest day of my life was meeting the ZOE staff and my group because that is the day I began to become human again.” – Consolee, ZOE Rwanda
+“The happiest day of my life was meeting the Zoe Empowers staff and my group because that is the day I began to become human again.” – Consolee, Zoe Empowers Rwanda